 There are some brokers which only allow you to trade only through a web-based interface.
 It is always better to choose a broker which has a mobile app interface as well, so that you can even trade remotely & manage your orders from your phone.

-All the brokers that we have included in our list will allow you to trade on the most popular trading platforms i.e. MT4 & MetaTrader 5.
+All the brokers that we have included in our list will allow you to trade on the most popular forex trading platforms i.e. MT4 & MetaTrader 5.
 Metatrader includes numerous tools & features like charting, technical analysis tools, news feed, Expert Advisors & multi device support.

 Normally, the brokers will list all their available platforms on their website.
 And it matters to check it!

 For example, many traders in Nigeria prefer Metatrader 4 platform over others.
-But some of the brokers like Plus500 for instance does not offer Metatrader, they instead only have their own propreitary platform for traders.
+But some of the brokers like Plus500 for instance does not offer Metatrader, they instead only have their own proprietary platform for traders.

 So, you should check out this information before signing up, whether the platform of your choice is available or not.
 But if you are comfortable using proprietary platforms by brokers too, then you should not be too concerned.

 Forex Broker’s fee is another crucial factor to be kept in mind.
 There are many CFD brokers that will charge a high amount of fees in form of hidden commissions on trades, rollover fees, high fees on deposit/withdrawals etc.